 \[\displaystyle\frac{\partial p_t(\mathbf{x})}{\partial t} = \underbrace{-\nabla_{\mathbf{x}} \cdot \bigl[\mathbf{f}(\mathbf{x},t)\,p_t(\mathbf{x})\bigr]}_{\text{advection by drift}} + \underbrace{\frac{g^2(t)}{2}\,\Delta_{\mathbf{x}}\,p_t(\mathbf{x})}_{\text{spreading by diffusion}}\]where \(\nabla_{\mathbf{x}} \cdot [\,\cdot\,]\) is the divergence operator and \(\Delta_{\mathbf{x}} = \sum_{i=1}^{D} \frac{\partial^2}{\partial x_i^2}\) is the Laplacian.

-We build intuition for each term before deriving the equation.
-The derivation will also use the transition kernel — the Gaussian conditional distribution that arises from discretizing the SDE.
+Before deriving the equation, we build intuition for each term.
+The derivation also uses the transition kernel, the Gaussian conditional distribution obtained by discretizing the SDE.
 For a small time step \(\Delta t\), the Euler-Maruyama approximation gives \(\mathbf{x}_{t+\Delta t} = \mathbf{x}_t + \mathbf{f}(\mathbf{x}_t, t)\,\Delta t + g(t)\sqrt{\Delta t}\;\boldsymbol{\epsilon}\) with \(\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})\), so:

 Transition kernel.
 The conditional distribution is Gaussian: